Auties00/Cobalt/README.md

      .businessAddress("1600 Amphitheatre Pkwy, Mountain View")
       ```

+> **_IMPORTANT:_** All options are serialized: there is no need to specify them again when deserializing an existing session

 Finally select the registration status of your session:
 - Creates a new registered session: this means that the QR code was already scanned / the OTP was already sent to Whatsapp
   ```java